 The Act also directs DNREC to provide a baseline report summarizing the contamination and remediation status of the 14 heavy industry use sites and to update this report every two years.

-A Start Action Notice, signed by DNREC Secretary Garvin on September 28, 2017, is the first step in the regulatory process.
+A Start Action Notice, signed by DNREC Secretary Garvin on September 28, 2017, was the first step in the regulatory process.

 DNREC will develop the revised regulations in a transparent process with full public input and involvement.
 In order to promote the involvement of stakeholders, including regulated parties, large and small businesses, organized labor, communities, conservation and environmental organizations, regional and local government, and other affected persons, DNREC will work with a Regulatory Advisory Committee.

-In addition, public workshops will be held statewide.
-They will be scheduled early in the process, to ensure that the concerns of stakeholders are addressed from the outset.
+Public workshops, held early in the process, helped ensure that the concerns of stakeholders are addressed from the outset.
 More public workshops, later in the process, will provide updates and details on the proposed changes.

-To begin the process, DNREC has contracted with the Consensus Building Institute.
-The Institute will conduct in-person stakeholder interviews during October and November of 2017.
-They will develop a framework for a collaborative regulatory development process.
-They will also provide recommendations to DNREC for membership of the Regulatory Advisory Committee.
-At the conclusion of this work, DNREC will extend invitations for participation on the Regulatory Advisory Committee and schedule the first meeting.
+To begin the process, DNREC contracted with the Consensus Building Institute to conduct in-person stakeholder interviews during October and November of 2017.
+They have developed a framework for a collaborative regulatory development process.
+They have provided recommendations to DNREC for membership of the Regulatory Advisory Committee.
+It is expected to begin its work in the spring of 2018.

 The initial proposed regulations will be submitted to the DNREC Secretary for review, along with a report summarizing the work of the Regulatory Advisory Committee.
 The Secretary will then publish a final draft of the regulations in the Register of Regulations, along with a date for a public hearing and submission of written comments.